 A report card will be issued four times during the year to inform parents of their child's progress.
-Report cards will be posted on the PlusPortals website.
-Fourth quarter report cards will be mailed home within one week of the final day of classes; there is no need to return the envelope.
+First, second and third quarter report cards will be posted on the PlusPortals website.
+Fourth quarter report cards will be mailed home within one week of the final day of classes.

 Interim progress reports are sent home at mid-quarter for all students in grades K-1.
 Progress reports are not issued for students in grades 2-8.
 PlusPortals provides parents with the same information they would receive through a progress report.
 A mid-quarter reminder will be sent to all parents to encourage a review of their child's grades.
 In addition, teachers will be in contact with the parents of any student who is receiving a D or an F at the mid-quarter point.
-Students in grades 7-8 will be subject to mid-quarter assessments to determine athletic eligibility.
-See section on Athletics for more detail.